devadvent/puzzle-24/README.md

 ℹ️ For detailed information about the contest, check out [devadvent/readme](https://github.com/devadvent/readme/)

-# Dev Advent Calendar 🎅 Puzzle 24 - Christmas Carols 🎄📜
+# Dev Advent Calendar 🎅 Puzzle 24 - Christmas Spirit ✨

 The _Christmas Spirit_ of developers all over the world has gone down, because they pushed to production on a Friday.